Kairs0/Symbolic-Execution-Tool/README.md

 ## WIP - todos
-- manage and, or in comparisons in cfg construction
 - implement criteria tests (4/9) on coverage analysis
 - push tests much further on ast to cfg converter